 A magnetic presence is our ticket to being seen, heard and noticed for all the right reasons.

 We all know people who have a magnetic presence.
 They are the people who command attention every time they walk into a room, not because they are the loudest or the best leaders but because they have that special something that draws us in.

 Presence is an inside job.
 It’s developing a deep awareness of your body and your energy and how it impacts those around you.

 A powerful magnetic presence will get you further and faster as a leader than any other skill.

-The good news is our presence is something we can work on for immediate effect.
+The good news is, your presence is something you can work on for immediate effect.

 Here are 5 Keys to developing a magnetic presence for leadership results

 1. Identify as a leader.
 It all starts here.
 If you don’t identify yourself as a leader, no one else will.
 I often speak to women who tell me that they don’t see themselves as a leader… even if they have a title.
 They prefer to collaborate and work with the team to get the results.

 That’s ok, but there is always a point in every project when leadership is required.
 Your ability to influence, have impact and to be seen as a leader relies on you embracing your leadership identity.